Get Tech Tips

 The hydrocarbon category contains FANTASTIC refrigerants with excellent heat transfer, pressure/temperature, and oil miscibility.
 The only problem is they are all flammable.
-These include R290 (Propane), R600a (Isobutane), R1270 (Propylene), and even some uses of butane and ethane in refrigerant blends.
+These include R-290 (Propane), R-600a (Isobutane), R-1270 (Propylene), and even some uses of butane and ethane in refrigerant blends.
 These refrigerants are already being used in some small self-contained units like soda machines and water fountains.
 They have zero ODP and very low GWP.
-Read more from Danfoss on HC refrigerants.

 Natural refrigerants were the earliest refrigerants used.
-Starting with air and water and then moving on to ammonia and carbon dioxide.
-All of these refrigerants are inexpensive with little to no GWP, and they all can be used as a refrigerant.
+People started using air and water and then moved on to ammonia and carbon dioxide.
+All of these refrigerants are inexpensive with little to no GWP, and they all can be used as refrigerants.

 Water and air have never been economically viable when compared to other refrigerants based on the power input to BTU output.

-Carbon dioxide has a low critical point, making it fairly well-suited for colder climates and low-temperature equipment but posing some challenges in areas with higher outdoor temperatures.
+Carbon dioxide has a low critical point, making it fairly well-suited for colder climates and low-temperature equipment.
+However, it poses some challenges in areas with higher outdoor temperatures.

 Ammonia is arguably the best refrigerant available, but it is highly corrosive and toxic, making it a real safety risk.

-HFO refrigerants have a similar makeup to HFCs, but they are formulated to break down more quickly, greatly reducing their chances of making it to the upper atmosphere.
-Because these refrigerants are new and still contain fluorine (a limited natural resource), the production costs are high.
-Currently, R1234YF is the most commercially available HFO and is being used as a replacement for R134a (HFC) in refrigeration and automotive applications.
+HFO refrigerants have a similar makeup to HFCs, but they break down more quickly, greatly reducing their chances of making it to the upper atmosphere.
+Currently, R-1234YF is a commercially available HFO that is a replacement for R-134a (HFC) in refrigeration and automotive applications.
 R-454B (branded by Chemours as Opteon™ XL41) is also emerging as a replacement in A/C systems; Carrier has opted to use R-454B in its newly manufactured ducted systems and rooftop units.